 - Thursday April 23, 2015, Gone ‘Til November: Why the Judicial System Fails the Black American Male;

 - Thursday May 21, 2015, I Am a Man!
 Black, Male and Gay.

-Led by the College of Liberal Arts & Sciences' Center for the Study of the New South, this event is free and open to the public, but RSVPs are requested online or by calling 704-687-6188 by January 12.
+Led by the College of Liberal Arts & Sciences' Center for the Study of the New South, this event is free and open to the public, but RSVPs are requested by calling 704-687-6188 by January 12.